learn-academy-2023-delta/week-2-assessment/interview-questions.md

-2. What are the 5 HTTP verbs?
+2. What is a virtual DOM?

   Your answer: